LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

 \begin{lemma} Let $U$ and $V$ be two disjoint convex bodies.
-Then the double pseudolines $\tang{U}$ and $\tang{V}$ intersect in exactly four points, where they cross. \end{lemma} \begin{proof} Let $O$ be an orientation of the plane, let $\Delta$ be the map that assigns to $A \notin U$ the tangent to $U$ through $A$ with the property that walking along the tangent from $A$ to $U$ we see the convex body $U$ on our right, let $I = [A,B]$ be a closed line segment missing $U$ with the property that $\Delta(A) \neq \Delta(B)$, and let $\Gamma$ be a simple closed curve surrounding $U$.
-We claim that \begin{enumerate} \item $\Delta$ is continuous and onto; \item the restriction of $\Delta$ to the domain $\Gamma$ is onto; \item the restriction of $\Delta$ to the domain $I$ and codomain $\Delta(I)$ is a homeomorphism; \item $\Delta(V)$ is a closed interval $[T,T']$, $T\neq T'$, of $\tang{U}$; \item $\Delta(\interior{V})$ is the open interval $]T,T'[$; \end{enumerate} from which it follows that $T$ and $T'$ are the sole tangents to both $U$ and $V$ such that walking along the tangents from $V$ to $U$ we see $U$ on our right (and walking along the tangents from $U$ to $V$ we see $V$ on our left or on our right depending on whether we walk on $T$ or on $T'$), and that $\tang{U}$ and $\tang{V}$ cross at $T$ and $T'$.
-Permuting the role of $U$ and $V$ we get a second pair of common tangents to $U$ and $V$.
+Then the double pseudolines $\tang{U}$ and $\tang{V}$ intersect in exactly four points, where they cross. \end{lemma} \begin{proof} We endow the plane with an orientation.
+Let $\Delta$ be the map that assigns to $A \notin U$ the tangent to $U$ through $A$ with the property that walking along the tangent from $A$ to $U$ we see the convex body $U$ on our right, let $I = [A,B]$ be a closed line segment missing $U$ with the property that $\Delta(A) \neq \Delta(B)$, and let $\Gamma$ be a simple closed curve surrounding $U$.
+We leave the verification of the following properties to the reader \begin{enumerate} \item $\Delta$ is continuous and onto; \item the restriction of $\Delta$ to the domain $\Gamma$ is onto; \item the restriction of $\Delta$ to the domain $I$ and codomain $\Delta(I)$ is a homeomorphism; \item $\Delta(V)$ is a closed interval $[T,T']$, $T\neq T'$, of $\tang{U}$; \item $\Delta(\interior{V})$ is the open interval $]T,T'[$; \end{enumerate} from which it follows that $T$ and $T'$ are the sole tangents to both $U$ and $V$ such that walking along the tangents from $V$ to $U$ we see $U$ on our right (and walking along the tangents from $U$ to $V$ we see $V$ on our left or on our right depending on whether we walk on $T$ or on $T'$), and that $\tang{U}$ and $\tang{V}$ cross at $T$ and $T'$.
+Switching the roles of $U$ and $V$ we get a second pair of common tangents to $U$ and $V$.
 This proves the lemma. \end{proof}